 Bernard and Jean Phinney Graduate Fellowship in Plant Molecular Biology - award announcement made by Plant and Microbial Biology Department, University of MN

-Plant Biological Sciences Travel Awards
+Plant and Microbial Biology Travel Awards

-The PBS Graduate Program has funds to support graduate student travel.
+The PMB Graduate Program has funds to support graduate student travel.
 These funds are to help support travel to professional meetings, a scientific laboratory or workshops to learn new techniques, or for the collection of biological materials.
 If funds are to be used to travel to a scientific meeting, the student must be making a presentation (talk or poster).